 3. Custom Applicator/Pest Control.
 All crops have pests and diseases that are constantly threatening farmer’s yields and profits.
 However, farmers only need to worry about specific pests and diseases in key times of the year.
 For this reason, the investment in equipment and expertise to address various pest and disease issues is often contracted out to pest control and custom application specialists.
 “Custom Application” is a term that describes someone who is paid to apply certain crop health products to a farmer’s crop as a service.
 Also, in certain states such as California, one needs to be licensed to give advice or sell most pest control products.
 Therefore, by law farmers must rely on these pest control specialists to address many of the problems that threaten their livelihood.
 Successful candidates for these positions are often knowledgeable about the products they use and the crops they work with.
 Also they generally are very good at working with equipment (especially in the case of a Custom Applicator), and have exceptionally high attention to detail.
 Some bad math or missed detail could very easily lead to ineffective application which wastes the customer’s money or could damage the crop or cause negative environmental and/or health consequences.
 If you have the desire to learn the products and uses and the attention to detail to be successful, please contact us because there are PLENTY of openings in this field!

 4. Farm Manager.
 In the past 30 years the size of the average farm has more than doubled.
 As a result of this growth in farm size, many farm owners cannot do it alone.
 In addition to this there are many older farmers that cannot or don’t wish to do the day-to-day operations and don’t have kids who wish to take over.
 Finally, there are plenty of large corporate farms that are constantly looking for management talent to improve their organizations.
 This creates a demand for capable individuals to take over running the farm.
 How would you like to spend more of your day outside in a company owned pickup or in a new air-conditioned tractor cab purchased from a tractor dealership?
 This position is so much “in demand” that many employers are willing to train the right individual even if your farm background is limited (but of course experience ALWAYS helps!).
 Desirable skills in this category include knowledge of operation and maintenance of farm equipment as well as tractor equipment and tractor parts, such as giving tractors oil changes and always using a Mahindra 1526 Tractor Oil Filter, problem solving, basic agricultural knowledge, ability to work independently, strong work ethic, and management and communication skills.
+These individuals have to identify when equipment needs service outside of the premises such as needing a professional tractor service.
 Do you want the satisfaction of a hard days work and the chance to SEE the fruits of your labor at the end of a season?
 This job may be just the opportunity to escape the cubicle but still maintain the quality of life you desire.

 5. Agricultural Finance/Accounting.
 These positions include working for farm lending institutions as a Loan Officer, Loan Analyst, or Relationship Manager or working for an agribusiness as a Bookkeeper, Accountant, Credit Manager, Comptroller, or even CFO.
 There are certain tax and accounting principles that are very unique to agriculture and require an expertise that most professionals don’t possess.
 But don’t be detoured, there are plenty of entry-level positions to get your foot in the door here and give you the chance to learn and improve.
 If you’re more the type of person who prefers to work in a quiet office atmosphere, you enjoy to be challenged, and like working with numbers.
 Employers are looking for someone who has the ability to analyze, think critically, and make sound decisions, as well as someone who has exceptional attention to detail and follow through in every task they do.
 If you’re the type of person who gets their kicks balancing your checkbook this might be the career path you are looking for.